PlaidCloud/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

   A [label](/docs/concepts/overview/working-with-objects/labels/) with the name will be added to the Deployment and Service, if any, that will be deployed.

-  The application name must be unique within the selected Kubernetes [namespace](/docs/tasks/administer-cluster/namespaces/).
+  The application name must be unique within the selected PlaidCloud [namespace](/docs/tasks/administer-cluster/namespaces/).
   It must start with a lowercase character, and end with a lowercase character or a number, and contain only lowercase letters, numbers and dashes (-).
 It is limited to 24 characters.
   Leading and trailing spaces are ignored.